wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    Beginner's Guide to installing Node.js on a Raspberry Pi</a>:
    (made by Resin.io)

-   In Finder, drag and drop the .dmg file onto your ~/Applications folder.
+   In Finder, drag and drop the Etcher .dmg file onto your ~/Applications folder.

 0. In a MacOS Terminal, navigate to the user Applications folder and invoke the program: